 You will need to create a Krisflyer account and then click on redeem miles in the search box.

 Singapore is also partners with Alaska Airlines, meaning you can use your Singapore miles to book a flight on an Alaska Airlines plane.
-Singapore will charge you per leg for this option so it really only makes sense to do this if you are taking a non-stop flight from the west coast.
+Singapore will charge you per leg for this option, so it only makes sense to do this if you are taking a non-stop flight from the west coast.
 A one-way, direct flight ticket to Hawaii will cost you 12,000 points.

 Search on American Airlines to see what partner availability is.
 If you find something call Singapore Airlines to confirm and then transfer your points and book.